Meet Beate Chelette, Founder of The Women’s Code

 It has always been baffling to me that everyone talks about how much more successful businesses are with 50/50 men/women but no one ever explains why.
 I think this is critical for everyone to understand so they know what they get when putting a woman vs. a man in a leadership position.

 Beate Chelette is a results-oriented woman leader with an entrepreneurial spirit and a proven track record in creating, launching and growing companies and brands.
-Focused on supporting and training organizations that promote women, she is the creator of The Women’s Code, her signature system that educates leaders and helps companies achieve gender equality and a “new leadership balance.”
+Focused on supporting and training organizations that promote women, she is the creator of The Women’s Code, her signature system that educates leaders and helps companies achieve gender equality and a “Balanced Leadership.”
 The Women’s Code creates and implements programs that improve organizational culture, foster productive work environments and help companies improve the bottom line.

 AFTER THE SALE....